usethesource/rascal-website/docs/Rascal/Expressions/Values/DateTime/index.md

 * `DT.justTime` prints a time literal that currently can not be parsed back into a value to due to issue #1443.

-rints a time literal that currently can not be parsed back into a value to due to issue #1443.